-- Education; - · Conducting professional development programs and events for boards and directors; - Producing publications on director and governance issues; and - Developing and promoting policies on issues of interest to directors.
+- Education; - Conducting professional development programs and events for boards and directors; - · Producing publications on director and governance issues; and - Developing and promoting policies on issues of interest to directors.

-The AICD has more than 43,000 members including over 1,700 internationally.
-Members include directors from such diverse organisations as ASX-listed companies, government bodies, not-for-profit organisations, charities, family-owned/private companies and entrepreneurial ventures.
+The AICD has more than 51,000 members.
+Members include directors from such diverse organisations as ASX-listed companies, government bodies, not-for-profit organisations, public sector entities, family-owned/private companies and entrepreneurial ventures.